-How Merchants Can Fight Back Against Bank Chargebacks
+How to Fight Bank Chargebacks

 With the number of chargebacks getting filed every day increasing, merchants have to be vigilant about preventing them from occurring and fighting them when possible.
 Chargebacks are enormously costly for merchants—when you factor in overhead and other associated product costs, the typical chargeback ends up costing merchants double the amount of the original transaction.

 Most chargeback prevention efforts are focused on managing customer expectations and providing excellent service, but these practices won't help you when the chargeback is initiated—not by the customer, but by the issuing bank.